The Bride Wore Black: Plot

-Another flashback reveals that Julie's husband was killed by a rifle shot fired by Delvaux (Daniel Boulanger), member of an informal hunting club that also included Bliss, Coral, Morane and Fergus.
-The five men were carelessly horsing around with a loaded rifle in an upper room across the street from the church.
+Another flashback reveals that Julie's husband was accidentally killed by a rifle shot fired by Delvaux, a member of an informal hunting club that also included Bliss, Coral, Morane and Fergus.
+The five men were carelessly playing with a loaded rifle in a building across the street from the church.
 After the incident, they went their separate ways, intending never to reveal their involvement in the groom's death.
-Remorseless, Julie uses duct tape to seal the door of Morane's closet, and he suffocates to death.
+Remorseless, Julie seals the cupboard door with duct tape, leaving Morane to suffocate.
+The real Miss Becker is arrested after Cookie tells the police that she is the one who killed his father, but Julie exonerates her with an anonymous phone call, claiming responsibility for the murder.

-Julie waits in Delvaux's junkyard, planning to kill him with a handgun, but he is arrested by the police.
-Julie moves on to find the fifth member of the hunting group: Fergus (Charles Denner), an artist.
-Julie models for him as the huntress Diana, eventually shooting him in the back with an arrow.
-She cuts her face out of his painting to remove the only evidence of her presence.
-When she discovers that Fergus had painted a mural on his wall depicting her reclining in the nude, she gets some paint to cover the mural's face, but hears someone coming and has to leave.
+Julie waits in Delvaux's junkyard, planning to kill him with a handgun, but he is arrested by the police for selling stolen cars.
+She moves on to find the fifth member of the hunting group: Fergus, a womanizing artist.
+Julie becomes his model for a series of illustrations depicting the huntress Diana.
+He soon confesses his feelings for her, but she rebuffs him and eventually shoots him in the back with an arrow.
+After cutting her face out of one of Fergus' paintings, she discovers that he had painted a full-length nude mural of her on his wall.
+She prepares to paint over the mural, but decides against it and leaves.

-Julie attends Fergus' funeral and allows herself to be arrested.
-She admits that she murdered the four men, but refuses to reveal her motives.

-Inside a prison, a meal cart is making its rounds.
-Julie is a prisoner in the women's wing, and Delvaux is on the men's side.
-When Julie works in the kitchen, she hides a knife.
-When the cart makes its rounds with Julie as one of the attendants, it turns a corner out of our sight.
-After a brief pause, a man's scream is heard.
+Julie attends Fergus' funeral, where she is recognized by Corey, a close friend of both Bliss and Fergus who had met her at Bliss' engagement party.
+At the police station, she coldly confesses to murdering the four men, but refuses to disclose her motives.
+Julie is sent to the same prison where Delvaux is incarcerated.
+While helping the matrons serve food to the other inmates, Julie hides a kitchen knife, which she then uses to stab Delvaux off-screen.